 A day at the office can feel a little bleak after 8 hours underneath that flickering fluorescent light, but adding some office plants into your space can make a world of a difference.
 Not only are plants great for livening up a space, but many of them can actually purify the air!
-In this digital age where we’re so accustomed to being surrounded by electronic screens and the click-clacking of keyboards, surrounding yourself with gorgeous office plants can totally transform your environment and lift your spirits.
+In this digital age where we’re so accustomed to being hopped up on coffee, surrounded by electronic screens and the click-clacking of keyboards, surrounding yourself with gorgeous office plants can totally transform your environment and lift your spirits.
 Here are the 6 best plants to help make your Fort Lauderdale office feel a little bit fresher.

 The Best Office Plants of All Time

 ZZ Plant: We doubt there are any office plants out there that are easier to care for than the ZZ plant.
 This ultra low-maintenance plant thrives in little-to-no sunlight, so even if your office is totally windowless, the ZZ plant will still keep on keepin’ on.
 As for watering, the bare minimum is pretty much ideal!
 One deep watering every 1-2 months should suffice, because the ZZ plant’s root system develops thick rhizomes that store tons of water.
 Too much moisture in the soil will just end up causing it to rot, so water infrequently, but thoroughly.